Japan wholesale prices rise for first time in more than a year, stoked by commodities surge

 “Given the base effect of last year’s sharp fall, Japan’s wholesale inflation may spike to around 3% from April,” he said.

-Most of the gain in March wholesale prices was driven by a 29% spike in prices of non-ferrous metals goods and 9.8% rise in those for oil products and coal, showing how a rebound in global demand for commodities pushed up costs for Japanese firms.
+Most of the gain in Japan’s March wholesale prices was driven by a spike in non-ferrous metals and oil goods costs, highlighting how rising raw material costs were pinching firms.

-Compared with a month ago, wholesale prices jumped 0.8% in March to mark the biggest gain since October 2019.
+Compared with a month ago, wholesale prices soared 0.8% in March to mark the biggest gain since October 2019.

 “The increase is driven mostly by recoveries in U.S. and Chinese economies, which are pushing up global commodities prices, rather than a rebound in domestic demand,” said Shigeru Shimizu, the head of a BOJ division overseeing price moves.